 Sample Handling

 It is the responsibility of the field crew to coordinate with laboratory staff to obtain their own sample bottles at least one week in advance.
 Samples should not be shipped or delivered to the labs unless they have been informed two days in advance.
 Water chemistry samples will be stored in coolers in the field or in refrigerators at the TSC when not in the field.
-After sample collection and compilation, it is the responsibility of the field crew to turn in samples to the appropriate laboratories for analysis.
+After sample collection and compilation, it is the responsibility of the field crew to turn in samples to the laboratory for analysis.

-American West Analytical Laboratories requires a Chain of Custody form to be filled out after sample collection (Appendix C).
 Sample bottles used in this study need to be handled with care in order to protect the integrity of the sample.
 All bottles and paperwork shall be reviewed for discrepancies and corrected before leaving samples in the laboratory’s custody.

 UDWQ’s laboratory coordinator, Toby Hooker, works directly with UPHL Sample Receiving and analytical staff regarding water samples and sample data submitted by DWQ.
 Ryan Parker is the database manager and will coordinate data management practices and storage.
 All data results from the laboratory will be reviewed and stored by the database manager.
 This includes chemistry data master logs, electronic lab sheets (from submitted samples), and analysis reports.
 Data from water samples take approximately 4-6 weeks from submittal to reporting.